|

 Honourable Court of Justice of this Colony, do hereby inform all known and

-unknown Creditors of said A. F. Stoll, of these agreements made and entered
+unknown Creditors of said A. F. STOLL, of these agreements made and entered

 into as before stated, in order that (should they intend opposition against, or